Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 }
 ```

-To fix this error, double-check the ``customer`` ID for typos.
+To fix this error, input the customer ID instead.
 Also, be sure the ID does not belong to another Stripe account.

 The List All PaymentIntents endpoint has limited error scenarios because it has no required parameters.